Laibin Guangxi, China Travel Guide

 Laibin cuisine is part of Guangxi traditions, reflecting Cantonese and Hunanese influences.
 It incorporates distinct flavors from Zhuang and Yao ethnic minority groups.
 Rice and rice noodles are staples.

 Expect fresh produce, fish from rivers and lakes, poultry, and pork.
-Guangxi cuisine is known for its sour (酸 - suān) and spicy (辣 - là) notes, often from fermented products like sour bamboo shoots.
+Guangxi cuisine is known for its sour (酸 - suān) and spicy (辣 - là) notes, often from fermented goods like sour bamboo shoots.
 Freshness and aromatic qualities also are conspicuous.

 Laibin’s cuisine shares traits with Liuzhou and Nanning, its neighboring cities.